newbee14/github-api/README.md

   - This code is written Node.js and I've used fatify as the middleware.

 ### Future Work
-Github's API v4 is using GraphQL which in some blog posts is claimed to be fater than rest.
-So if given more time I would have tried ti implement GraphQL.
+Github's API v4 is using GraphQL which in some blog posts is claimed to be fater than REST.
+So if given more time I would have tried to implement GraphQL.
-The API itself is very low performing there isn't much can be done the way we pull the data minor tweaks can surely improve the performance a bit in my view there cant be any considerable improvement.
+The API itself is very low performing there isn't much can be done the way we pull the data minor tweaks can surely improve the performance a bit but in my view there won't be any considerable improvement.

-###Important
+#Important
 To run this you will have to give your Auth token at /api/github.js line 4.
-Which you can generate from settings/Developer settings/personal acess token
+Which you can generate from settings/Developer settings/personal acess token.